efentress2025/cse15l-lab-reports/lab-report-3-week-6.md

 **3. Copy whole directories with scp -r**

-By utilizing the command ``scp -r``, which stands for "secure copy recursive", I am able to copy all of the files within a specified directory within having to tediously copy each and every one of them with single commands.
+By utilizing the command ``scp -r``, which stands for "secure copy recursive", I am able to copy all of the files within a specified directory without having to tediously copy each and every one of them with single commands:

 ![image7](Lab_Report_3_Images\copyLine.PNG)